GoPlausible/.github/profile/algorand-guide/README.md

 RESOURCE_WALLET_ADDRESS=YOUR_ALGORAND_ADDRESS
 NETWORK=algorand-testnet # or algorand for mainnet
-PRIVATE_KEY=YOUR_ALGORAND_MNEMONICS # Algorand account secret key or mnemonics ASSET=10458941 // USDC ASA ID on Algorand TESTNET, use 0 or leave undefined for ALGO PRICE=0.01 ALGOD_SERVER=https://testnet-api.algonode.cloud ALGOD_TOKEN=
+PRIVATE_KEY=YOUR_ALGORAND_MNEMONICS # Algorand account secret key or mnemonics ASSET=10458941 // USDC ASA ID on Algorand TESTNET, use '0' or leave undefined for ALGO PRICE=10000 # Price in units (e.g. 10000 for 0.01 USDC with 6 decimal places) ALGOD_SERVER=https://testnet-api.algonode.cloud
+ALGOD_TOKEN=
 ALGOD_PORT=